Davines123/Wyse60/README.md

 # Wyse60
-based on Elmo's Wyse60 pcb but with a teensy 2 socket Initial Fitment is mostly okay need to continue to test to verify, teensy 2 must be flush with the pcb or it will not fit.
+Based on Elmo's Wyse60 pcb but with a teensy 2 socket.
+Initial fitment is touchy around the left side home row area.
+Need to test if a bent plate is the issue or not.
+Teensy 2 must be flush with the pcb or it will not fit.